-Since 2017, Carbfix has been in collaboration with Climeworks, a Swiss clean-tech company, that specializes in direct air capture technology.
-Climeworks ran a small direct air capture (DAC) pilot plant next to the Carbfix CO2 mineral storage operations at the Hellisheidi geothermal power plant as a part of the EU funded Carbfix2 project.
-The power plant supplied renewable energy to the DAC process, whereas Carbfix provided a permanent and safe storage solution for the captured atmospheric CO2.
+Since 2017, Carbfix has worked in collaboration with Climeworks, a Swiss clean-tech company specializing in direct air capture (DAC) technology.
+Climeworks developed a small DAC pilot plant (Arctic Fox) next to the Carbfix CO2 mineral storage operations at the Hellisheidi geothermal power plant as a part of the EU funded Carbfix2 project.
+The power plant supplies renewable energy to the DAC process, whilst Carbfix provides a permanent and safe storage solution for the captured atmospheric CO2.

 Image credit: Climeworks

 "Our CO₂ collectors selectively capture carbon dioxide in a two-step process.
 First, air is drawn into the collector with a fan.
 Carbon dioxide is captured on the surface of a highly selective filter material that sits inside the collectors.
 Second, after the filter material is full with carbon dioxide, the collector is closed.
 We increase the temperature to between 80 and 100 °C - this releases the carbon dioxide.
 Finally, we can collect this high-purity, high-concentration carbon dioxide."

 The Arctic Fox pilot plant demonstrated the viability of combining DAC and CO2 mineral storage for lowering CO2 levels in the atmosphere.
-Following successful pilot operations, Climeworks and Carbfix entered in 2020 into a groundbreaking agreement for significant scale-up of atmospheric CO2 removal and storage.
-The plant is currently being installed in ON Power's Geothermal Park in Iceland and will start operating in 2021.
-The plant has the capacity of capturing 4000 tons CO2 per year, all of which will be injected by Carbfix into nearby basaltic formations and permanently turned to stone.
+In 2020, following successful pilot operations, Climeworks and Carbfix made a ground-breaking agreement to significantly scale-up atmospheric CO2 removal and storage: project Orca.
+Orca is currently being installed in ON Power's Geothermal Park in Iceland and will commence operation in 2021.
+The Orca installation has the capacity of capturing 4, 000 tons CO2 per year, all of which will be in injected by Carbfix in nearby basaltic formations and permanently turned into stone.